How to Make Cold Brew Coffee in a French Press (best recipe)

-As much as I look forward to summer, I know it is a trap.
+As much as I look forward to summer, I know it’s a trap.
 When summer is at its hottest and the sun is at its brightest, not only does it drench you in sweat, but it also drains your energy.
 I cannot think of a crueler irony than to face the inviting green openness of a clear summer day, only to have your motivation and spirit drowned in a lake of warm and salty sweat.

 But hallelujah to the Japanese for inventing cold brew coffee to cool and stimulate our overheated bodies, and get us back out frolicking (yes, frolicking) into summertime.

 You don’t have to brave the herd at Starbucks or order some crazy contraption off of Amazon to enjoy the rejuvenating elixir, because today I am going to show you how to make cold brew coffee with a French press.

-What You Will Need
+What You Need

 Here is a quick list of all the things you will need to create your French press cold brewed coffee:

 - You will need 3 ¾ cups (887 ml) of filtered, room temperature water (2).
 And if you use good water like this, your cold brew will taste better.

 - You will also need a sealable container, no smaller than your French press, to pour your brew into.